walnuthq/madara-docs/docs/components/nodes.md

 Blockifier does simple transaction execution to calculate the state changes.
 On the other hand, SNOS provides much more data related to [proving](/components/prover).
 A devnet doesn't utilize a prover and can therefore utilize the simpler approach.

+### Cooperation with the orchestrator

+The [orchestrator](/components/orchestrator) functions in close cooperation with the sequencer.

+The orchestrator was initially separated from the sequencer to keep the sequencer as lightweight as possible.
+It was designed to handle much of the communication and coordination between various components.

 ### Gateway

 A gateway is a collection of endpoints at the node.